Alessio0307/Computer-Vision-2/README.md

 python tools/train.py \
     --cfg experiments/coco/hrnet/w32_256x192_adam_lr1e-3.yaml \
 ```

-### Other applications
-Many other dense prediction tasks, such as segmentation, face alignment and object detection, etc. have been benefited by HRNet.
-More information can be found at [Deep High-Resolution Representation Learning](https://jingdongwang2017.github.io/Projects/HRNet/).

 ### Citation
 If you use our code or models in your research, please cite with: